ndg8743/GG-git-learning/README.md

 This will start:
 - Backend server on http://localhost:38765
-- Frontend development server on http://localhost:38765
+- Frontend development server on http://localhost:3000/git
+- Access the application at http://localhost:38765/git

 #### Production Mode